SANKALP1011/WeatherApi/README.md

 # WeatherApi
-This is the express and node based weather api that consumes the open weather api to fetch the information for the weather.
+ - This is the express and node based weather api that consumes the open weather api to fetch the information for the weather.
+ - This the version one of the api and is completely documeneted.

 # Link for express api -:
  > https://my-weather-apiii.herokuapp.com/fetchWeather